Zhovti Vody: History

 The historic Battle of Zhovti Vody was fought on the site of the present-day city.

 The area has been referred to by the term Zhovti Vody (literally 'yellow waters') and contain Cossack settlements "zymivnyks" (wintering places) information about which is scarce.

 The story of the modern settlement starts with times when in the Russian Empire geological studies and mining surveying of the area were carried out in 1895.
 It was a Russian colonial exploitation of land that previously belonged to Zaporizhian Cossacks.
 Businessman Lvov and engineer Borutskiy rented some area lot of 870 dessiatin (1 dessiatin = 2.7 acres) from local village of Veselo-Ivanivka.
 That quarry became a property of mining society "Zhovta Rika".
 In 1898 in the area was established another quarry of Krasnokut owned by Yekaterinoslav merchant Kopylov.
 Around those quarries appeared a workers' settlement which was unofficially referred to as "Zhovta Rika".
-By that time excavation of iron ore at Veselo-Ivanivka quarry reached 3.5 million poods per year (1 pood = 36.11 pounds), while at Krasnokut and Kolomoitsev quarries — 2.5 million poods per year.
+By that time excavation of iron ore at Veselo-Ivanivka quarry reached 3.5 million poods per year (1 pood = 36.11 pounds), while at Krasnokut and Kolomoitsev quarries it reached 2.5 million poods per year.

 Also, simultaneously around that time in area of south and southeastern Ukraine (Yekaterinoslav Governorate) was developing the Yekaterinine Railway which stretched from the Southern Bug to Siversky Donets (across Dnieper) and connected most of mining settlements in the area including those which today associated with Donbas.
 In 1898 there was built Zhovti Vody train station as part of the Yekaterinine Railway and a separate rail branch stretching for some 10 verstas (1 versta = 3,500 feet) to the mining settlement of the Zhovta Rika mining society.
 Until that time ore from those quarries was delivered by animal pulled transport further to Kryvyi Rih.
 In 1905 in the workers' settlement was established an elementary school.
 During the so called Russian Civil War (1918-1920), the settlement was abandoned since quarries were not operational.